junghan0611/spacemacs/doc/LAYERS.md

     -   there must be at least one `<layer>/init-<package>` function defined for it.

-    Alternatively, if a package is part of the end user\'s `dotspacemacs-additional-packages`, it will also be installed.
+    Alternatively, if a package is part of the end user's `dotspacemacs-additional-packages`, it will also be installed.
 3. All packages which should be installed are installed in alphabetical order, `package.el` built-in Emacs library is in charge of implicit